Bring Your Own Device (BYOD) is the act of allowing employees to bring and use their own phone, laptop or tablet to carry out their work.

 One of the most important considerations to take into account with BYOD is the security and protection of sensitive company information.
 If workers are using their devices for both personal and company use, they need to take the proper measures to protect their devices from malware and viruses, and have clear training to ensure that company data is protected.
 This of course will cost the company time, not to mention the additional support required from IT departments to secure information.

 A further consideration is the backing up and deleting of data.
-For example, should an employee have their contract terminated or resign, there needs to be a reliable system in place for remotely wiping sensitive data, and of retaining any important information the employee may have on their device such as client information.
+For example, should an employee leave the company, there needs to be a reliable system in place for remotely wiping sensitive data, and of retaining any important information the employee may have on their device such as client information.
 There are measures that can be taken to remotely track information like Teamviewer and Chrome Remote Access, but businesses need to ensure that they obtain permission from employees before remotely accessing their devices, particularly when deleting content.

 It’s not as cost effective as you may think